ue4plugins/PythonSamples/README.md

 The samples cover diverse functions of the editor: asset manipulation, data import, scene manipulation, etc.
 The python API evolved over versions and is still prone to changes.
 Scripts stored in this repo have been tested on **4.26**.

 The examples are provided to illustrate usage of the API.
-No particular care was given to meet python coding standars or homogenize the coding styles from the different authors.
+No particular care was given to meet python coding standards or homogenize the coding styles from the different authors.

 ## Animation
 Look into your installation folder *\Engine\Plugins\MovieScene\SequencerScripting\Content\Python* for samples.